 Several reports have noted the toxic effects of Averrhoa carambola in patients with both CKD and end-stage renal failure on dialysis.
 The primary symptoms are neurological and include hiccoughing, vomiting, asthenia, paresis, muscle twitching, insomnia, mental confusion, convulsion, and coma.
 The outcome is fatal in some cases despite hemodialysis.
 The cause is thought to be tubular obstruction by calcium oxalate crystals as well as apoptosis of renal tubular epithelial cells.

 Consultation with a nephrologist.

-    Nutrition consultation by registered dietitian to determine appropriate energy and protein requirements
+Medical nutrition therapy referral to a registered dietitian to determine appropriate energy, protein, and micronutrient requirements

 What to Tell the Family

 CKD increases the risk for heart problems and further loss of kidney function.
 The family can help the patient make the dietary changes that will help preserve health.
 These include limiting sodium, restricting total and animal protein intake and following a high-fiber diet.
 If the patient smokes cigarettes, the family can help with the quitting process.
 Family members can also encourage regular exercise.
 All of these lifestyle changes are good for everyone involved.

 When necessary, family members can also monitor medication use, to be sure that conditions such as high blood pressure and diabetes are well controlled.

 - Kidney Disease: Improving Global Outcomes (KDIGO) CKD Work Group.
 KDIGO 2012 Clinical Practice Guideline for the Evaluation and Management of Chronic Kidney Disease.
 Kidney International website.
 Available at: http://kdigo.org .
 Published January 2017.
 Accessed August 2, 2017.